huggingface/transformers/docs/README.md

 Use the relative style to link to the new file so that the versioned docs continue to work.

-For an example of a rich moved section please see the very end of [the Trainer doc](https://github.com/huggingface/transformers/blob/master/docs/source/main_classes/trainer.mdx).
+For an example of a rich moved sections set please see the very end of [the Trainer doc](https://github.com/huggingface/transformers/blob/master/docs/source/main_classes/trainer.mdx).

 ## Preview the documentation in a pull request